grafana/k6-learn/Modules/III-k6-Intermediate/03-Workload-modeling.md

 In web applications, static resources refer to images, client-side scripts, fonts, and other files embedded onto a page.
 If you want your script to access that page, you have to decide whether you want the script to also download those resources.

 Downloading static resources makes the script more realistic if you want to simulate an end-user behavior, because web browsers automatically download them.
-However, if you want to download only the HTML of the page (for example, perhaps because the images are served by a [CDN](Performance-Testing-Terminology.md#CDN) that you don't want to test), it may be more prudent *not* to download the static resources.
+However, if you want to download only the HTML of the page (for example, perhaps because the images are served by a CDN (Content Delivery Network) that you don't want to test), it may be more prudent *not* to download the static resources.

 ### Parallel requests